-I am a scholar working in communication design with a focus on experience architecture and social platforms.
-My research areas include user experience, information design, archiving, and internet studies.
-I am interested in how people use social platforms to communicate, share information, and validate content.
+My research interests include digital rhetoric, social user experience, disaster communication, and archiving.
+I am interested in how people use social media to sort through data, share information with their communities, and validate knowledge.
 For more information about my work, you can view my c.v.

 My research has been funded by the National Endowment for the Humanities (NEH), the Institute of Museum and Library Services (IMLS), and my home institutions.
 These funded projects include Archive What I See Now, the Digital Dissertation Depository, Analyzing Ojibwe and Cherokee Manuscripts: Proof of Concept for a Digital Archive, and others.